LaboratoireMecaniqueLille/crappy/docs/source/concepts/image_pipelines.rst

 - :class:`crappy.blocks.vision.CameraSource` acquires images in a composable pipeline.
-- :class:`crappy.blocks.vision.VisionBlock` is the base for composable image stages.
+- :class:`crappy.blocks.vision.block.VisionBlock` is the base for composable image stages.
 - :class:`crappy.blocks.Camera` provides the all-in-one architecture.
-- :class:`crappy.camera.Camera` is the base for camera hardware integrations.
+- :class:`crappy.camera.meta_camera.camera.Camera` is the base for camera hardware integrations.
 - :class:`crappy.blocks.camera_processes.CameraProcess` is the advanced base
   for all-in-one processing workers.